-In addition to the four key themes, we recognise the importance of the school within the local community and incorporated a fifth theme, community, into the curriculum.
+In addition to the four key themes, we recognise the importance of the school within the local area and incorporated a fifth theme, community, into the curriculum.

 The aims of our curriculum are as follows: